-Peter Gould is the founder of "Get Thee to the Funnery," a Shakespeare enrichment program in the fabled Northeast Kingdom of Vermont which has now branched out to other locations.
-He is an educator with a doctorate in literary studies from Brandeis University.
-Still a teacher at Brandeis, Peter is also a long-time director at the New England Youth Theatre.
-He taught Shakespeare at Vermont's Governor's Institute on the Arts for eleven years; his Shakespeare work with young people has won him three major expansion grants from the Vermont Community Foundation.
-Peter has won Vermont Arts Council creation grants for fiction, and his young adult novel WRITE NAKED was awarded the 2009 National Green Earth Book Award, which encourages environmental stewardship in young readers.
-Peter's newest novel, MARLY, was published in 2015 by the Green Writers Press, who will also publish his communal farm memoir, LIFE IS SHORT EAT MORE PIE, in early 2017.
+Peter Gould founded "Get Thee to the Funnery," a Shakespeare enrichment program in the fabled Northeast Kingdom of Vermont, and now spread to other locations.
+He is an educator with a doctorate from Brandeis University, where he teaches conflict transformation and meditation.
+Peter is also a long-time director at the New England Youth Theatre, and former Shakespeare teacher at Vermont's Governor's Institute on the Arts.
+His work with young people has won him many foundation grants, plus the 2016 Vermont Arts Council award as Arts Educator of the year.
+Peter's young adult novel WRITE NAKED received the 2009 National Green Earth Book Prize, which encourages environmental stewardship in young readers.
+His newest book, HORSE-DRAWN YOGURT, published in 2017 by the Green Writers Press, is his long-awaited memoir of the "back-to-the-land" years in Vermont.

-The mission of Shakespeare Free Library is to support the work of building this new constituency around the world by providing workable scripts, and staging notes, essays, articles, and papers that truly support clarity in Shakespeare performance.
+The mission of Shakespeare Free Library is to support the work of building this new constituency around the world by providing workable scripts, staging notes, and in-person help if we can, with the goal of total fun and clarity in Shakespeare performance!

 Want some more information about any of the people and places we're related to?